Class Schedule1

 Section: Monday, 03/02

-Week 07, Wednesday, 03/04 Experimental Design 2: Participant consent & recruitment; counterbalancing; instructions; data quality checks
+Week 07, Wednesday, 03/04 Experimental Design 2: Best practices in running behavioral studies; data quality checks [Gary]

 Extra: Kay (2025); Anders et al. (2026)